 Loading Events

 If you don’t classify your data, how will you know when you have to delete or archive it?
-How will you know where your most sensitive information sets live?
+How will you know where your most sensitive data sets live?
 How do you retain transactional data for the retention period the law prescribes if you don’t know what transaction data you have?
 How do you mask account numbers if you don’t know what the law defines an account number to be?
 This is why data classification is so important.
 Let’s look at some examples.

-• values – the values of your organisation.
+• Values – the values of your organisation.

-• criticality – how critical is the data to your business?
+• Criticality – how critical is the data to your business?

-• sensitivity to unauthorised disclosure or modification – how sensitive is the data?
+• Sensitivity to unauthorised disclosure or modification – how sensitive is the data?

-Data classification is part of data mapping, which in turn is part of activity mapping.
+Data classification is a component of data mapping, which in turn is part of activity mapping.
 How do they differ?
 You need to know your data to know the relevant facts when protecting personal data.
 Data classification is often done as part of a data discovery exercise.
 Information or data law has a direct impact.

 Outcomes